-For many people, their “financial plan” is little more than the asset allocation and performance of their portfolio, which is backwards.
+For many people, their “financial strategy” is little more than the asset allocation and performance of their portfolio, which is backwards.
 If the market is up, people make comments about retiring early.
 If the market’s down, they complain that they will be working forever.
-If your financial plan is done right, when you retire should have nothing to do with the performance of the stock market.
+If your financial strategy is done right, when you retire should have nothing to do with the performance of the stock market.

 You can’t control the market, but you can control your behavior.